-The customers of the municipalities in pilot areas are unemployed and employed jobseekers and jobseekers currently using services promoting employment, who are living in a municipality that is participating in the trial, and who:
+The customers of the municipalities in pilot areas are unemployed jobseekers, employees at risk of becoming unemployed within two weeks, employed jobseekers and jobseekers currently using services promoting employment, who are living in a municipality that is participating in the trial, and who:

 do not meet the requirements for receiving earnings-related unemployment benefit, i.e. they receive labour market support or basic unemployment allowance from Kela,

 are immigrants (nationality other than Finnish) or foreign-language speakers (native language other than Finnish, Swedish or Sámi).

 Persons under the age of 30, immigrants and foreign-language speakers are included in the customers of pilot area municipalities even if they are entitled to earnings-related unemployment benefit.

 As of 1 March 2023, customers of pilot area municipalities will also include persons who have been granted a residence permit on the basis of temporary protection and who have a permanent residence in a pilot area municipality.